-Rarely a man or woman comes along who truly seems to live more in the world of the angels and of the Spirit, more in the world of the Divine Beloved, than of this world.
+Rarely a man or woman comes along who truly seems to live more in the world of the angels and of the Spirit than of this world.
 Such a person was Herman Rednick.
 From his youth, the psychic door to other realms began to open.
-Through his application of yogic techniques focused on the Christ, this door to higher worlds swung wide.
+Through his application of yogic techniques focused on higher beings, this door to other worlds swung wide.

 Herman Rednick also taught, at no charge, meditation classes to encourage others to open their hearts and minds to these higher planes of love.

 Herman Rednick was born in 1902, graduated with honors from the National Academy of Design in New York City in 1927, and was drafted into the army in 1942, serving in the Pacific.